chrisdiana/cdmedia.github.io/_posts/2015-09-01-native-javascript-templating.md

 ---

 Ditch your javascript template plugin for a native javascript template solution you can use in your next app.
-Impliment PHP-like templating on the client-side without the fluff.
+Implement PHP-like templating on the client-side without the fluff.